 3. Have Guests Label Their Drinks

 Guests' drinks are going to get all sorts of mixed up if there's only one table (or window sill) to put things on.
 So start a drink labeling system, such as with name tags, or identifiable straws, so everyone knows what's what.
 "This also ensures everyone uses just one glass throughout the entire party," noted Katie Meyers on HGTV.com.
-That's good news for cleanup, but even better if you have a limited glassware supply.
+That's good for cleanup, but even better if you have a limited glassware supply.

 4. Make Sure It's Not Sweltering